qMaxXen/NBTrackr/README.md

 - Shows whether you have a red or green boat:
   - The red or green boat notification is shown for only 10 seconds.
   - If you have blue boat, no notification will be shown.
+  - If you're using `Green Boat` mode in Ninjabrain Bot, boat notifications will not be shown.

 ![image](https://github.com/user-attachments/assets/e8afa63d-fc1e-4f1c-b9c3-bdc33462c6d4)
 ![image](https://github.com/user-attachments/assets/f20d5543-ca3b-4fef-9510-b5b285e5bf62)